 The University of Tennessee Southern, located in Pulaski, Tennessee, is an institution deeply committed to its students-first mission and to creating a transformational student experience.
 Grounded in the liberal arts and sciences, UT Southern integrates experiential learning to provide purposeful and impactful academic opportunities.
 Founded in 1870 and operated for 150 years as a small private college, UT Southern joined the University of Tennessee System in 2021.
 Building upon the rich history of the campus, UT Southern remains dedicated to student success.
 The university UT Southern offers a range of undergraduate, graduate, and professional programs across various disciplines, ensuring personalized and high-quality education.
 UT Southern is dedicated to community engagement, economic development, and meeting emerging workforce needs.
 With over 1,000 students enrolled, the campus is home to students from 30 different countries and 29 states and supports a large population of first-generation college students.
 Initiated in 2006, UT Southern is home to the prestigious Garie Taylor Honors Program.
-With a Carnegie Classification of Baccalaureate Colleges: Diverse Fields, UT Southern offers undergraduate and graduate degrees through the Johnston School of Business, the Grissom School of Education, Martinthe School of Arts and Humanities, the School of Mathematics and Sciences, and the Travis School of Nursing and Health Sciences, and the School of Social Sciences.
+With a Carnegie Classification of Baccalaureate Colleges: Diverse Fields, UT Southern offers undergraduate and graduate degrees through the Grissom School of Education, Martin School of Arts and Humanities, School of Mathematics and Science, and Travis School of Nursing and Health Sciences.
 UT Southern provides a nurturing, engaging, and accessible learning environment that prepares students for impactful careers and lifelong learning.
 As a member of the National Association of Intercollegiate Athletics, UT Southern fields 19 nationally competitive athletic teams.